google/WebFundamentals/src/_langs/en/updates/2015-09-17-eme-logger.markdown

 }
 </style>

-Do you use Encrypted Media Extensions (EME)?
+Do you use Encrypted Media Extensions?

-If so, you may be interested in EME Logger: a Chrome extension from Google that logs EME events and calls to the DevTools console along with debugging information to help you investigate issues with EME implementations.
+If so, you may be interested in EME Logger: a Chrome extension from Google that logs EME events and calls to the DevTools console along with debugging information.

 You can install the EME Logger extension from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/eme-call-and-event-logger/cniohcjecdcdhgmlofniddfoeokbpbpb).